nathanlf/n8-news/README.md

 # Internal Newsletter

 This web application was _*originally*_ built to serve as a new home for RENCI's internal newsletter.
-This repo is an anonymized representation of the app, to showcase what it might look like in use.
-Development will continue, as I have a clear vision for how this app, that I created from the ground up (with support, guidance, and encouragement from Matt Wattson, Sue Jin Kim, and David Glymph), can be repurposed with time.
+This repo is currently an anonymized representation of the original app, in order to showcase what it might look like in use.
+Development will continue, as I have a clear vision for how this app can be repurposed with time to serve as a way to consistently log life, lessons, and learning.
+As new updates are made, this README will be updated to reflect any tech stack changes, content management steps, and deployment workflows.

 ## Development